Explore Isla Canas

 If you come to the island to see the sea turtles you have to stay the night as they are only around at night.
-Your choices are very limited: There is only one accommodation which is also pretty unappealing.
-On your way towards the beach you'll see a yellow house on your left.
-Neri Perez rents two bare rooms in an unattractive concrete structure, just behind her house.
-Each room has four beds and comes with a private bath.
+There are only two accommodations:

 Where to eat?

-The only restaurant on the island is where the boat lets you off.
+There is a limited amounts of restaurants on the island.
+You can choose between a place which is located where the boat lets you off.
 Ask for Fulvilla, he is the cook and serves whatever they have.
 Usually you can choice between beef, pork or some sort of seafood.

 How to get to the island?